ngoriyasjil/IthkuilGloss/resources/help.md

 SPLITMESSAGEHERE

+Other commands:
+  - *?!reload*: updates the root and affix documents from the spreadsheet
+  - *?!whosacutebot*: tells the bot that it is such a cute bot

 Formatting details:
   - Bold text in place of a root/affix means that it was not found in the current database
   - Underlined text means that the corresponding category was taken into account when looking for a description of the root.